nldlabs/nlddoc/docs/Guide/index.md

 # Getting Started

-You don't need to know anything technical to use nlddoc.
+You don't need to know anything technical to use fastdocs.
 If you can edit text files, you can create beautiful documentation.

 ## What You Need